MasonEgger/website/my_site/content/about/_index.md

 nocomments: true
 ---

+# Professional Biography / `tl;dr`
+_I'm terrible at having to write bios for talks that I want to present, so I'm putting it here just to keep everything together.
+If you need a bio for me, please take this one_.

+Mason Egger is a Site Reliability Engineer at HomeAway, where he works on the internal PaaS that hosts all of HomeAway's websites, data streaming, and tooling.
+He is an avid programmer, musician, educator, and writer/blogger at [masonegger.com](https://www.masonegger.com).
+In his spare time he enjoys camping, kayaking, and exploring new places.

+# Longer, More Robust Biography
 I am currently a Senior Site Reliability Engineer for the Cloud Platform Team at HomeAway (a member of Expedia Group) in Austin, Texas.
 My team and I build and maintain a Platform as a Service for all HomeAway developers.